 Using cocaine and alcohol at the same time is a dangerous practice that can result in potentially fatal consequences.
 When cocaine and alcohol are used together, the combination results in a cocaine metabolite that remains in the body for a lengthier period of time.

-Furthermore, alcohol may increase the peak concentration of cocaine by about 20%, and cocaethylene presence is linked to higher mean blood alcohol concentrations.
+Alcohol may also increase the peak concentration of cocaine by about 20%, and cocaethylene presence is linked to higher blood alcohol concentrations.
 These synergistic effects are dangerous and can cause more adverse effects.

-Furthermore, there are medications, supplements, and foods that may speed up or slow down the body’s metabolism of cocaine through their effects on the enzymes CYP3A4 and CYP3A5, which is involved in the metabolism of cocaine.
+In addition, certain medications, supplements, and foods may speed up or slow down the body’s metabolism of cocaine through their effects on the enzymes CYP3A4 and CYP3A5, which are involved in the metabolism of cocaine.
 Examples include erythromycin, grapefruit juice, and St. John’s Wort.